Special routes of U.S. Route 20: South Bend bypass route

 U.S. Route 20 Bypass (US 20 Byp.) was the designation for the portion of the St. Joseph Valley Parkway during the period when it was only open between US 31 south of South Bend, Indiana, and US 20 to the west in Elkhart.
 When the freeway was extended north and US 31 was rerouted onto it, the US 20 Byp. designation was removed.
 When the freeway was completed to the east reconnecting to US 20, the mainline US 20 designation was transferred to it, rather than the US 20 Byp. designation being reapplied to it.

+Ohio

 Ohio alternate route

 U.S. Route 20A (US 20A) is a 52.53 mi east–west alternate route of US 20 located in northwest Ohio.
 The western terminus of the route is at US 20 south of Pioneer, and the eastern terminus is at US 20 in Maumee, southwest of Toledo.
 The route runs parallel to the Ohio Turnpike (I-80/I-90) for much of its length, and intersects the turnpike at exit 13 northeast of Montpelier in Holiday City.
 US 20 and US 20A are never more than 5 mi apart for the entire 50 mi stretch through the Ohio farm country, as the mainline of US 20 takes the more northerly route.
 The highway was previously designated U.S. Route 20S (US 20S).